 Os sites mobile devices are difficult to optimize speed compared to their mobile counterparts. desktop.

 PWAs are a way to offer the mobile site a speed boost.
-Instead of a responsive mobile site, it may serve users with little or no connectivity. wifi - a thread that is often ignored in design da world wide web.
+Instead of a responsive mobile site, it may serve users with little or no connectivity. wifi - a thread that is often ignored in design da website.

 There are still sites that use Flash Player.
 True, this is still a problem in 2019.

-It's easy to get involved with what's the next big thing in world wide web design - AR technology (augmented reality), trends typography, color gradients, etc. But what about all those trends and techniques that have become a habit over the years?
+It's easy to get involved with what's the next big thing in website design - AR technology (augmented reality), trends typography, color gradients, etc. But what about all those trends and techniques that have become a habit over the years?

 Instead of focusing on the strategies of design that will only hinder your progress as web designer, start by abandoning these obsolete (or soon obsolete) practices now.